zxc307/GWAS_simulation_handbook/README.md

 The executive will be created in the "build" folder.
 If you are using other operating systems, please refer to chapter 2 in the [manual](https://github.com/MesserLab/SLiM/releases/download/v4.0.1/SLiM_Manual.pdf).
 I highly recommend MAC users/beginners to try [SLiM GUI](https://github.com/MesserLab/SLiM/releases/download/v4.0.1/SLiM_OSX_Installer.pkg) as it comes with a straightforward debugging system.
 ### Reference Data
+To simulate individual-level GWAS data, we need real samples as founders.
+Here, we recommend using the well-established 1000-genome project (1KGP), an open-access repository of whole-genome sequencing data of diverse populations (URL: https://www.internationalgenome.org/category/ftp/).
+In this tutorial, we used distinct ancestral subpopulations such as British from England and Scotland (GBR, N=91).
+We created a subset of the dataset and performed pre-simulation quality control in the following steps:

 ### A quick Simulation
 ## Simulation Examples
 ## Parameter Effects